cybersecurity-polito/cryptography-exercises/README.md

 ```bash
 git clone https://github.com/cybersecurity-polito/cryptography-exercises.git
 ```
 2. **Download the PDF**: Alternatively, you can download the PDF file directly from the repository.
-Simply navigate to the root folder of the repository on GitHub and locate the PDF file.
-Then, click on the "Download" button to save the file to your computer.
+Simply navigate to the repository's release page on GitHub.
+Locate the latest release and download the PDF file from there.